jfalkinburg/ECE383_slides/L22/slides.md

   - Resource Sharing
   - Use IOB’s registers
   - Combine LUTs
-  - Do not preserve hierarchy (do this last and only if needed)
 - "Optimize for Area" when using CoreGen tools
 - Use resets only when necessary, use synchronous resets